Resources for Marinas and Boat Owners

 Moving Boats Moves Invasive Mussels

 Invasive mussels attach to boats stored in the water and can cause serious damage to the boat.
 A boat that has been stored in the water on a lake known to have zebra or quagga mussels (ZQM) will have mussels attached to it—often in crevices where you can’t see them.
 If the boat is moved without being properly decontaminated, it can carry a colony of adult mussels capable of infesting a new lake.
-Invasive zebra mussels are now found in many Texas lakes.
-Their close relatives, quagga mussels, have invaded lakes in nearby states.
+Invasive mussels are now found in many Texas lakes.

 You Can Help Stop Invasive Mussels

 A single marina, boat owner, boat hauler, boat inspector, or anyone who sees or suspects invasive mussels are attached to a boat can prevent an infestation at a new lake.
-Preventing zebra mussel invasions saves millions of dollars in damages to taxpayers, boat owners, and marinas each year.
+Preventing ZQM invasions can save millions of dollars in damages to taxpayers, boat owners, and marinas each year.
 Infestations of ZQM are irreversible: once they’ve invaded a water body, there’s no getting rid of them or their damaging impacts.

 General Information